jpsca/sqla-wrapper/docs/api.rst

 API
 =============================================

-.. module:: sqlalchemy_wrapper
+.. module:: sqla_wrapper

-This part of the documentation documents all the public classes and functions in SQLAlchemy-Wrapper.
+This part of the documentation documents all the public classes and functions in SQLA-Wrapper.

 Configuration